bflaven/assets-for-Zambia-training/1_introduction/1_3_what_is_your_background.md

 2.2 The "fun" way &#9731;?

 - **10 words that define me**<br>
 Each participant writes a word on a post it and put it on the wall.
-Then, each participant chooses the words that define themselves
+Then, each participant chooses the words that define themselves.

+List of adjectives for example: Adaptable, Analytical, Down-to-Earth, Empathetic, Fearless, Generous, Genuine, Humble, Independent, Insightful, Inventive, Knowledgable, Logical, Open-Minded, Passionate, Perceptive, Quick learner, Rebellious, Self-disciplined, Straightforward, Warm, Witty

 - **Truth or Lie**<br>
 Everyone says 3 truths and 3 lies about themselves and people need to guess.

+1. I am doing sports everyday during lunch.
+2. I am an excellent handyman.
+3. I have never broken a bone.

 ### 3. Your expectations about this training?